Sunny, with a High Near 80

 Today

 Sunny, with a high near 80.
-Calm wind becoming west 5 to 9 mph in the afternoon.
+North northwest wind 7 to 13 mph becoming east in the afternoon.

 Tonight